BLOG

 FEROX: AI, Data, and drones to increase the safety of wild berry pickers

-The Ferox team is a consortium made up of nine partner organisations:
+The FEROX team comprises nine partner organisations:

 Deep Forestry